Personalize Your Management Graduate Degree with an In-demand Concentration

-Integrated throughout the Master of Science and Management is a focus on the role, value, and techniques of career development.
+Integrated throughout the Master of Science in Management is a focus on the role, value and techniques of career development.
 You will receive a thorough grounding in career competencies and develop tangible career deliverables while also building a network of professional support.

-There is no fee to apply.
-Graduate admission is test optional.
-However, we encourage you to submit your scores if you feel they will support or enhance your academic background.
+There is no fee to apply, and GMAT is not required.
+However, we encourage you to submit test scores if you feel they will support or enhance your academic background.